Nice Work: Plot summary

 The relationship between Robyn and Vic reveals their weaknesses.
 Robyn's academic position is precarious because of national budget cuts to education and the universities.
 Vic has to deal with industrial politics at Pringle's.
 The plot is a pastiche of the industrial novel genre, alluding to North and South by Elizabeth Gaskell.
 This gentle ribbing acts to undermine the postmodern and feminist position of Robyn, who accepts the hand of fate despite ridiculing its role as the sole restorative capable (in the minds of authors of industrial novels) of elevating the female to a serious social position.
 Robyn acquires insight into the pragmatic ethos whose encroachment on university culture she resents and about the physical reality of factories of which her only prior knowledge was literature.
 In his turn, Vic learns to appreciate the symbolic or semiotic dimension of his environment and discovers a romanticism within himself that he had previously despised in his everyday life.

-Adaptations
+Adaptation

 In 1989, the BBC broadcast a four-part TV miniseries based on the novel, with a screenplay by Lodge.
 Directed by Christopher Menaul, the series featured Haydn Gwynne as Robyn Penrose and Warren Clarke as Vic Wilcox.
 The University of Birmingham served as the filming location of many of the scenes from this series.
 The series won the 1989 Royal Television Society award for best drama series.